cs1302uga/cs1302-api-app/README.md

 ### Final Project == Final Exam

 Per university policy, each student must be provided the opportunity to stand for a final examination as part of the completion of a full instructional term, and instructors have the authority to design and administer the final examination for a course in whatever manner is appropriate.
 In CSCI 1302 this semester, **the final project described by this document will be treated as the final examination** since the grade and feedback that a student receives for this assignment is a summative evaluation of the entire term's work.
+This is not the same as the optional cummulative final exam that is offered during the standard final exam date and time.

 ### Final Submission Deadline